 Also, only HBS database has enough information to simulate tax allowance on income from agriculture.
-Additionally, in the EUSILC and EESILC dataset the non-registered activity was considered as part of general income tax base but not part of self-employed income.
+As with general income tax base, income from non-registered self-employment activity (available in EUSIC and EESILC) is assumed to be not reported and, hence, not included in the contribution base.
 Gross values are directly taken from the data, relying on Statistics Estonia calculations to be correct.